marioskam3/Maze-Game/README.md

 ## Origin

 You are Lucas (L) and you have to explore the maze and find the magic stone before Mpampis (M) does.\
-Be careful, the magic stone will randomly disappear and reappear in different places./ FAST!
+Be careful, the magic stone will randomly disappear and reappear in different places.\
+FAST!
 Mpampis is already in the maze...

 ## How to Play